anegg0/gr0wing-hugo/content/posts/2014-02-02-buddhism-absolute-beginners-tutorial.md

 #### -The practice:

 Meditation has gained so much popularity that we often assume the word covers one single practice: it&#8217;s far more complex than that.
-In Buddhism, meditation means &#8220;training the mind&#8221; and it includes dozens of different mind trainings.
+In Buddhism, meditation means "training the mind" and it includes dozens of different mind trainings.
 In this plethora of tools, you&#8217;ll need to see what meditative transmission feels right for you.
 Attend practice events, sit on a cushion and experience for yourself the many forms of meditation traditions have to offer.
 Same thing for the liturgy: it is meant to inspire you for the better, so if it turns you off, try some other place&#8230;